anoma/namada/documentation/dev/src/specs/ledger.md

 The fields of a `WrapperTx` are:

-- `fee`: Fee to be payed by the source implicit account for including the tx in a block.
+- `fee`: Fee to be paid by the source implicit account for including the tx in a block.
 - `pk`: [Public key](crypto.md#public-keys) of the source implicit account.
 - `epoch`: The [epoch](#epochs) in which the transaction is being included.
 This should be queried from a synchronized ledger node before the transaction is fully constructed.